It is good to see the media taking more interest in traditional crafts these days, let us hope this is a continuing trend.

 Time Team CH 4

-Time Team beckoned in June, This was another return visit, could I turn a wassail bowl in a day, on location using old technology?
-The very short answer was no. Wassail bowls are usually very large affairs requiring a ‘great wheel lathe’, the only English examples that I am aware of are in museums.
-What I could do was to turn a wassail cup on my trusty pole lathe, this was agreed.
+Time Team beckoned in June, This was another return visit, to turn a wassail bowl in a day, on location using old technology.
+But wassail bowls are usually very large affairs requiring a great wheel lathe, and the only English examples that I am aware of are in museums.
+What I could do was to turn a wassail cup on my trusty pole lathe.

 As an amateur archaeologist and craft historian this whole event was heaven sent manner for me, and so I arrived with pole lathe in trailer ready for the days filming.
 My archaeological student for the day was archaeologist Matt Williams, a time Team regular.
 Within the hour ‘We’ had completed the cup; this was based on a 17th century wooden goblet and was to be christened later in the day at a wassailing ceremony led by Mr Time Team himself, Phil Harding.